Noncommutative desingularization of orbit closures for some representations of $GL_n$: More examples of non-commutative desingularizations

-From the Lemma above, using Theorem~\ref{til-resol criterion}, we get the following \begin{prop} The Kapranov's tilting bundle over $\Grass(1,E)$ is denoted by $\TIL_K$.
+Take the Kapranov's tilting bundle $\TIL_K(1,n)$ over $\Grass(1,E)$.
 The rank $n-1$ subvariety $X^{(d)}_s$ of $d$-th symmetric tensors and its desingularization $\cZ^{(d)}_s$ are as above.
-The bundle $p'^*\TIL_K$ is a tilting bundle over $\cZ^{(d)}_s$. \end{prop}
+From the Lemma above, using Theorem~\ref{til-resol criterion}, we get the following. \begin{prop} The bundle $p'^*\TIL_K$ is a tilting bundle over $\cZ^{(d)}_s$. \end{prop}

 Since $\cZ^{(d)}_s$ is smooth, $\End_{\cZ^{(d)}_s}(p'^*\TIL_K)$ has finite global dimension.